Mind Your Manners: The Top 5 Tricks & Tips 5 to Know When on Business in India

 Indians often shake their head from side to side or move it in a figure-eight motion but this does not mean no. The gesture is a sign that they are interested in what you are saying and that they are agreeing with you.
 In general, Indians do not like to displease so will often avoid saying no, so make sure post-meeting actions are clarified.
 It is also worth noting that there are often several management tiers, with the people at the top being the only ones that can say yes.

 4. Be Patient

-Business is very slow paced in India, so don’t try to rush your meetings.
-You may find that your meetings will be rescheduled or not everybody turns up.
+Business is very slow-paced in India, so don’t try to rush your meetings.
+You may find that your they will be rescheduled or not everybody will turn up.
 Do not take this as a sign to show up late to meetings as poor punctuality will be frowned upon.
-Don’t rush straight into your work agenda, take time to get to know each other, by chatting about your interests and show your personal side.
+Don’t rush straight into your work agenda, take time to get to know each other by chatting about your interests and showing your personal side.

 5. Eat “Clean”

 Business lunches are a popular way to hold informal meetings, with food being one way to show hospitality and give gifts.
 Most modern restaurants will have cutlery but it is customary to eat with your hands, so make sure your fingers and nails are clean and use bread to scoop up food.
 Be sure to leave some food on your plate otherwise your hosts will think you are still hungry and top you up.